 Now you can use the time slider to navigate to any time period and view the earthquakes that occurred.
 You can click the Disable Time button to view the earthquakes within the default time range established, which is within the last seven days in this example.

 You can declare more than one range parameter on a query layer, but only one of those range parameters can reference date-time values.

 If validation of the query fails, you may need to specify some advanced properties for the range parameters.
 Expand the Advanced section of the parameter properties to specify the name of the table that the field belongs to.
 This helps retrieve the minimum and maximum values directly from the table.
 This improves efficiency, especially if the parameter is within a nested query.
 Also under the Advanced heading, if no default values have been provided, you must specify the expression to use when the value is missing for the parameter.
 Choose either 1=1 (the default), which will resolve the parameter to 'TRUE' in the expression, or 1=0, which will resolve the parameter to 'FALSE'.

 Discrete parameters work with numeric (integer or double), date, or string values and are prefixed by the keyword ::.
 They are paired with a field or expression using SQL operators.
 You can update the field value to filter the data that is drawn on the map.

 When declaring a discrete parameter, you must specify a data type and default values.
 To supply a list of choices in the layer at run time, use the SQL IN operator and check Allow multiple values.
-Optionally, specify an alias to be used in place of the parameter name.
+Optionally specify an alias to be used in place of the parameter name.
+The following are examples:

 - WHERE aFieldName = ::var1